 Trinidad Escobar

-Trinidad is a former college professor of Race & Comics at California College of the Arts.
-She continues her work as a grassroots popular education teacher in partnership with community efforts like the Queer Ancestors Project.
-Trinidad is a descendant of revolutionaries who fought for Philippine independence against both Spanish and American imperialists.
-She is a lifelong student of Buddhism, martial arts, and abolition.
+She is a former college professor of Race & Comics and Gender & Comics at California College of the Arts.
+She also taught Creative Writing at the low-residency M.F.A. program at Western Colorado University.
+She continues her work as a popular education and contemplative arts teacher in partnership with community organizations like the Queer Ancestors Project.

 Trinidad is a 2023-2024 Creative Wildfire fellow.
 Through this artist residency, and with the help of Maria R. Palacios from Sins Invalid and the Crip Survival Network, she created a 34-page poem-comic on disability and climate justice.